Refinitiv/websocket-api/Applications/Examples/RDP/python/README.md

 -----------------:|-----------|
 `--clientid`      | REQUIRED.
 Client ID aka AppKey generated using AppGenerator, to use when authenticating to Refinitiv Data Platform
 `--hostname`      | REQUIRED.
 Hostname of the Refinitiv Real-Time Service.
 `--password`      | REQUIRED.
-Password to use when authenticating to Refinitiv Data Platform.
+Machine Account Password to use when authenticating to Refinitiv Data Platform.
 `--user`          | REQUIRED.
-Username to use when authenticating to Refinitiv Data Platform.
+Machine Account Username to use when authenticating to Refinitiv Data Platform.
 `--app_id`        | OPTIONAL.
 Application ID to use when logging in.
 Defaults to 256.
 `--auth_url`      | OPTIONAL.
 URL of authentication via Refinitiv Data Platform.
 Defaults to https://api.refinitiv.com:443/auth/oauth2/v1/token.
 `--newPassword`   | OPTIONAL.
 New password provided by user to change password to.
 `--port`          | OPTIONAL.
 Port of the Refinitiv Real-Time Service.
 Defaults to 443.
 `--position`      | OPTIONAL.
 Position to use when logging in.
 If not specified, the current host is used.